 The Affordable Care Act

-- The Prevention and Public Health Fund (PPHF), which includes critical investments for Chronic Disease Self-Management Education (CDSME) and Falls Prevention
+- Repealing the Prevention and Public Health Fund, which includes critical investments for Chronic Disease Self-Management Education and Falls Prevention for seniors.

-- The Community First Choice (CFC) program, which provides Medicaid home and community-based services for low-income seniors and people with disabilities
+- Repealing the Community First Choice Option, which provides Medicaid home and community-based services for low-income seniors and people with disabilities.

 Social Media Toolkit